gistewart/FoodMoodProject/README.md

 ### Food Mood Project

 ### Project Goal
-Takes a user input and creates a page with various content related to that food.
+A user inputs a specific food (or select a preset food) and creates a page with various content related to that food such as images, gifs, restaurant recommendations, recipes, fun facts, and nutrition information.
+This app will help food enthusiasts get inspired to cook a new dish or simply provide a little entertainment for anyone with food on their mind.

 #### Team Members
-Levar Barrett
+Levar Barrett (Recipe API)
-Graeme Stewart
+Graeme Stewart (Food Nutrition API)
-Jonathan Johnson
+Jonathan Johnson (HTML code)
-Farrah Carter
+Farrah Carter (Images, gifs API)

+### APIs Used
+* giphy
+* pexels
+* food2fork
+* USDA FoodData Central
+* bootstrap
+* jquery

+### New Technology Used
+* hover.css

 ### Project Requirements
 * Use at least two APIs.